agnwinds/python/docs/sphinx/source/examples/tde/tde.rst

 Radiation Sources
 -----------------

-There are two radiation sources in this model.

-1. The accretion disc, and,
-2. The wind itself.
+There are two radiation sources in this model.The accretion disc, and,the wind itself.
+Although, the wind does not act as a *net* source of photons, but rather as a reprocessing medium.
+We assume that the wind is in radiative equilibrium meaning any energy absorbed is reprocessed and re-radiated, i.e. via radiative recombination.
 We treat the accretion disc as an ensemble of black bodies, using a standard :math:`\alpha`-disc effective temperature profile `(Shakura & Sunyaev 1973) <https://ui.adsabs.harvard.edu/abs/1973A%26A....24..337S/abstract>`_.
 The emergent SED is hence specified entirely by the mass accretion rate of the accretion disc and the mass of the black hole itself.

-We assume that the wind in radiative equilibrium.
-This means any energy absorbed by it is reprocessed and re-radiated.
-Thus, the wind is not a *net* source of photons in itself, but more of a reprocessing layer.
+The angle integrated SED for this model thus takes the form in the figure below.

+.. figure :: images/tde_sed.png
+:align: center

+    The angle integrated disc SED for the TDE model.

 Runtime
 =======

+As the TDE outflow is optically thick, the model requires a fair amount of computing power to be completed within a reasonable time frame.
+We ran this model using two Intel Xeon Platinum 8160 with 24 processor cores each for a total of 48 cores.
+Each processor core runs at a clock frequency of 2.1 GHz, with a max boost clock of 3.7 GHz.

+Using these CPUs, the model takes roughly 10 ionization cycles to converge in roughly 7.5 hours, or 360 total CPU hours, with :math:`10^{8}` photons and Python's "-p 2" option for logarithmic photon number stepping.
+The spectral cycles take a significantly longer time than the ionization cycles.
+With :math:`10^{8}` photons, a single spectral cycle can take in excess of 12 hours to complete.
+However, with :math:`10^{6}` photons, the cycles take roughly 100 seconds each.
+We find that 5 - 10 spectral cycles with :math:`10^{6}` photons result in a reasonable low noise spectrum.

 Outputs
 =======